-Content writing is a relatively new field, with its origins routed in the internet explosion of the 1990’s.
-Since then, the demand for quality content has grown, and continues to grow, exponentially.
+Content writing is a relatively new field, with its origins rooted in the internet explosion of the 1990s.
+Since then, the demand for quality content has grown and continues to grow, exponentially.
 What this means is that the demand for effective writers has also increased.
 New content writers are coming online all the time, learning the trade – often from scratch.

 As a new writer, it can be difficult knowing just how to put together the kind of quality output that will result in positive business outcomes for clients.
 But, just like any trade, there are basic tools that make the job easier.